Alexi Giannoulias

-Alexander Giannoulias (/əˈlɛksi dʒəˈnuːliəs/ jə-NOO-lee-əs; born March 16, 1976) is an American financier and politician who is the Illinois secretary of state.
+Alexander Giannoulias (/əˈlɛksi dʒəˈnuːliəs/ jə-NOO-lee-əs; born March 16, 1976) is an American politician who has been serving the Secretary of State of Illinois since January 2023.
 He previously served as the 72nd Illinois Treasurer from 2007 to 2011.

-A Democrat, Giannoulias defeated Republican candidate State Senator Christine Radogno in November 2006 with 54 percent of the vote, becoming the first Democrat to hold the office in 12 years, at the age of 30.
+A Democrat, Giannoulias defeated Republican State Senator Christine Radogno with 54 percent of the vote in the November 2006 election for Illinois Treasurer.
+He became the first Democrat to hold the office of Illinois Treasurer in 12 years.
+Giannoulias was a candidate for U.S. Senate in the 2010 elections.
+He won the Democratic primary, but narrowly lost the general election in November 2010 to Republican Mark Kirk.

-Giannoulias was a candidate in the 2010 elections for the seat in the United States Senate held by Roland Burris.
-Burris, who was appointed by Governor Rod Blagojevich to fill the seat vacated by Barack Obama following Obama's election as President of the United States, chose not to seek election.
-Giannoulias won the Democratic primary in February 2010, and narrowly lost the general elections in November 2010 to Republican Mark Kirk.

-After 2010, Giannoulias mostly stepped back from public life, and served as Senior Director of BNY Mellon Wealth Management.
 On June 26, 2018, he was confirmed to the Chicago Public Library Board, marking his first return to public service since leaving the Treasurer's office.

 Giannoulias was elected secretary of state in the 2022 election, defeating Dan Brady to succeed longtime incumbent Jesse White.

-Background
+Early life and education

 Giannoulias was born in Chicago, Illinois, to Greek immigrants.
 His mother, Anna, is from Chania, and his late father, Alexis, was from Kalavryta.
 He has two older brothers, Demetris and George.
-Giannoulias attended The Latin School of Chicago and then the University of Chicago before transferring to Boston University.
-Giannoulias graduated cum laude with a bachelor's degree in economics.
-He then moved to Greece to play basketball with Panionios B.C. for a year (1998–99).
+Giannoulias attended and played basketball at the Latin School of Chicago.
+He attended the University of Chicago and then transferred to Boston University.
+Giannoulias received a bachelor's degree with a major in economics from Boston University in 1998.
+He moved to Greece, Europe, to play basketball with Panionios B.C. for a year, from 1998 to 1999.

-Giannoulias had played basketball at The Latin School of Chicago, and played Division III basketball at the University of Chicago.
-He then played Division I basketball at Boston University.

-After returning from Greece, Giannoulias attended Tulane University Law School.
-Upon earning his J.D. degree, Alexi returned to Chicago to help manage Broadway Bank, a community bank in Chicago's Edgewater neighborhood that was founded by his father in 1979.
+After returning from Greece, Giannoulias attended the Tulane University School of Law and received a Juris Doctor degree.
+He returned to Chicago to take a management position with Broadway Bank, a community bank in Chicago's Edgewater neighborhood founded by his father in 1979.

 Giannoulias served on the board of directors of the Community Banker's Association of Illinois Legislative Committee, the South Side/Wabash YMCA, and the Edgewater Chamber of Commerce.
 Giannoulias also founded and chaired the AG Foundation, a not-for-profit charity that donated money to treat child-related illnesses, curb poverty and assist disaster relief organizations.

-He is married to Jo Terlato.